 Want to learn more?

 Stantec is committed to promoting gender equality.
 Learn more about our progress against our commitments in our Sustainability Report.
-Also, take a moment to watch a couple short videos from a few of the talented women at Stantec: Baukje Nauta and Lianne Verweij in the Netherlands talk about how the Stantec teams in Delft and Arnhem work together to help our clients, and Gaye Devrim Sener in Turkey shares her passion for environmental engineering and sustainable energy.
+Also, take a moment to watch a couple short videos from a few of the talented women at Stantec: Baukje Nauta and Lianne Verweij in the Netherlands talk about how the Stantec teams in Delft and Arnhem work together to help our clients.